mattmaynes2/aria/reports/proposal/proposal.md

 #### Milestone 2

 This iteration will add the web interface that allows a user to control the system.
-The simulated devices from the previous milestone will be replaced with 2 real devices a temperature sensor and a thermostate controller.
+The simulated devices from the previous milestone will be replaced with 2 real devices;
+a temperature sensor and a thermostate controller.

 #### 3. Sensor Communication and Discovery